mdefenders/it-works-on-my-machine/README.md

 - Integration with other services for end-to-end tests on release deployment.
 - New services onboarding automation.
 - Release triggering automation.
+- Fancy markdown for pipeline runs to represent results

 ## Architecture & Design